-We encourage members of the University community to report all crimes and other emergencies to the University Police and Public Safety Department in a timely manner at 570-675-9111 or by dialing 911.
+The University encourages all campus community members to promptly report all crimes and other emergencies to local law enforcement and to University Police and Public Safety or the Office of Student Services in a timely manner.

 Although many resources are available, University Police and Public Safety strongly encourages all crimes to be reported, whether or not an investigation ensues, to assure the University can assess any and all security concerns and inform the community if there is a significant threat to the University community.